longwatermelon/raycast/README.md

 ./raycast
 ```

-Building may fail on macos because homebrew isn't included in default library and include search paths, it should work if you add `-I[homebrew directory]/include` to INC and `-L[homebrew directory]/lib` to LIBS.
+Building may fail on macos because homebrew isn't included in default library and include search paths, it should work if you add `-I[homebrew directory]/include` to INC and `-L[homebrew directory]/lib` to LIBS in the makefile.
 Apple clang will also spit out a lot of warnings that don't happen with gcc, so you will need to remove `-Werror` from CFLAGS.

 Modified Makefile variables on an apple machine may look something like